-17.04.925 - Planning division.
+17.04.925 - Planning Division.

-"Planning division" means the planning division of the city.
+"Planning Division" means the Planning Division of the City of Oregon City.

 17.04.930 - Planter (or planting) strip.

 "Planter (or planting) strip" means an area for landscaping and street trees within the public street right-of-way, usually located between the curb and sidewalk.
 Also known as a parking strip or tree lawn.